-The TSF shall provide a cryptographic algorithm to be able to transmit and receive objects in a manner protected from data retrieval or modification.

-The TSF shall provide hardware DES, TDES data encryption/decryption capability.
+- The TSF shall provide a cryptographic algorithm to be able to transmit and receive objects in a manner protected from data retrieval or modification. - M10.1 the TSF shall provide hardware DES, TDES data encryption/decryption capability. - The TSF shall provide software